ColdestCanadian/GrouPy/README.md

 The modules garray and gfunc are used in a quick precomputation stage and run on CPU, while gconv is used to train and test the neural network, and runs on GPU.

-We have mostly worked with the Chainer implementation (see [experiments](https://github.com/tscohen/gconv_experiments)) but a unit-tested tensorflow implementation is available, and the code is written so that porting to theano, torch, or other frameworks is relatively easy.
+We have mostly worked with the Chainer implementation (see [experiments](https://github.com/tscohen/gconv_experiments)) but a unit-tested tensorflow implementation is available along with test implementation for Pytorch, and the code is written so that porting to theano, or other frameworks is relatively easy.
 Most of the complexity of the code is in a precomputation step that generates indices used for transforming the filters, and this step can be shared by every deep learning framework.
 The rest is a basic indexing operation.

 ## Setup

-Install scientific python stack + nosetests
+Install scientific python stack and nosetests
 ```
 $ pip install numpy scipy matplotlib nose
 ```

 Install [chainer](http://chainer.org/) with CUDNN and HDF5, install [tensorflow](https://www.tensorflow.org/) or install [PyTorch](http://pytorch.org/).

-Clone the latest GrouPy from github and run setup.py
+Clone the latest GrouPy from github and run setup.py.
+Note, setup.py is now deprecated for setuptools > 52.8.0.

 ```
 $ python setup.py install